digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Work-2022.methodology.md

 Firstly, we prelevate 50 micrograms of dryed plants for each sample, with an error of 5%, corresponding to ±2.5 micrograms.
 This matter is weighted in 2ml rounded bottom eppendorf tubes, and three 4mm metal beads are added.
 The tubes are then stored in liquid nitrogen.
 The samples are given a unique code at this step, that will follow the sample during all the rest of the process.
 After that, the samples are passed in the Retsch machine 2.5 minutes at 25Hz.
 After that, 1.7ml of mix 80% methanol, 20% distillated water ans 0.1% formic acid is added, and the whole is passed in the Retsch 2.5 minutes at 25Hz again.
 Then, the tube is passed 2 minutes at 13'000RPM in a centrifugation machine and approximatively 1.4ml of supernatent is prelevated and stored in 1.5ml vials with non split caps.
 These vials are stored at -80°C.

-For the passage in the liquid chromatography and the mass specrometer, 300 microliters are prelevated in the 1.5ml vials and put in an other 1.5ml vial with a 400 microliters filter with a split cap.
-These vials are then put in the chromatograph and analyzed by batch of maximum 270 vials.

 ## Controls

 We have made 3 different controls to see the impact of the extraction on the sampes.